 If the node is found to contain melanoma all of the lymph nodes should be removed.
-This procedure is called a Therapeutic Lymph Node Dissection (TLND).
+This procedure is called a therapeutic lymph node fissection (TLND).
 A sentinel lymph node biopsy is not recommended.

 This is a surgical procedure and is used to determine if cancer cells have spread to the lymph nodes nearest the area of the melanoma.
 Once it has been determined that the melanoma has spread to the lymph nodes all of the remaining lymph nodes should be removed.
-This procedure is called a complete lymph node dissection (CLND).Learn about the Sentinel Lymph Node BiopsyLearn about the TLND and other Stage III Treatments
+This procedure is called a complete lymph node dissection (CLND).Learn more about Sentinel Lymph Node BiopsyLearn more about the TLND and other Stage III treatments

 Step 4: Tests to Make Certain